Last Updated on

 - In the same pan or take another one, add oil and butter.
 Once the butter starts to melt, add Kashmiri Red Chilli Powder.

 - Mix with butter for a few seconds and then add puree.
 Mix nicely.
-Puree wil splutter so be careful.
+Puree will splutter so be careful.

 - Keep on cooking the mixture for a 1-2 min, stirring in between.

-- Add tomato sauce, sugar, garam masala and mix well.
+- Add tomato sauce(optional), sugar, garam masala and mix well.

 - Add Paneer cubes and salt and mix nicely.